itsalivafaei/translate-assist/proj_docs/translate_assist_prd_v_0.md

 ## 0) Overview

-A macOS 13+ menubar popover that delivers **EN/ES/ZH/HI/AR → FA** translations with **Google MT** plus **LLM (Groq/Perplexity) rerank/rewrite/explain**, persona‑aware outputs, a personal termbank with light SRS, examples, and TTS.
+A macOS 13+ menubar popover that delivers **EN/ES/ZH/HI/AR → FA** translations with **Google MT** plus **LLM (Google AI Studio: Gemma/Gemini) rerank/rewrite/explain**, persona‑aware outputs, a personal termbank with light SRS, examples, and TTS.
 Distribution is direct‑download (signed, notarized) with Sparkle.
 No OCR, no inline Replace, no onboarding; cloud is required in MVP.

 ## 1) User stories & acceptance criteria